aishwaryaji/python-memory-practice/README.md

 dictionary_operation.py,
 file_handling_practice.py

-Skills demonstrated: Logical Thinking, Code Structure, Understanding Python Syntax, Problem Solving Approach.
+Skills to be demonstrated: Logical Thinking, Code Structure, Understanding Python Syntax, Problem Solving Approach.
-Through this, I strengthened my understanding the basis for Data Analysis.
+Through this, I will strengthen my understanding for the basis of Data Analysis.